enquirer/enquirer/README.md

 ## ❯ Prompts

-In this document you'll learn about Enquirer's prompts: what they look like, how they work, how to run them, available options, and how to customize the prompts or create your own prompt concept.
+This section is about Enquirer's prompts: what they look like, how they work, how to run them, available options, and how to customize the prompts or create your own prompt concept.

 **Getting started with Enquirer's prompts**

 * [Prompt](#prompt) - The base `Prompt` class used by other prompts
   - [Prompt Options](#prompt-options)
-  - [Prompt Types](#prompt-types) - The base `Prompt` class used by other prompts
 * [Built-in prompts](#built-in-prompts)
+* [Prompt Types](#prompt-types) - The base `Prompt` class used by other prompts
+* [Custom prompts](#%E2%9D%AF-custom-prompts) - Enquirer 2.0 introduced the concept of prompt "types", with the goal of making custom prompts easier than ever to create and use.

 ### Prompt